cerberus-ab/node-crawler/README.md

 [2019-02-04T17:04:55.700Z] Save the result in "result.json"
 ```

+The stdout log contains events about starting and finishing the crawl, sending requests and fetching responses.

-And the result.json file contains:
+And the result.json file looks like:
 ```json
 {
   "pages": [